LogtalkDotOrg/logtalk3/adapters/NOTES.md

 	xvm.pl

 Coinduction support requires setting the `unify_applies_occurs_check` to `true`.
-This can be accomplished e.g. by using the `--enable-occurs-check` command-line option:
+This can be accomplished, e.g., by using the `--enable-occurs-check` command-line option:

 	$ xvmlgt --enable-occurs-check

-XVM can encrypt the intermediate Prolog files that generated by the Logtalk compiler.
+XVM can encrypt the intermediate Prolog files that are generated by the Logtalk compiler.
 For embedded applications, this can be accomplished using the provided embedding script (see the `scripts/embedding/xvm/Notes.md` file for details).
 At the XVM top-level, encryption can be accomplished by setting globally the `prolog_compiler` flag:

 	$ xvmlgt
 	...